-Allison Transmission Acquiring Dana Off-Highway Business
+Allison Transmission Completes Acquisition of Dana Off-Highway Business

 Dana, a developer of drivetrain and propulsion technologies, announced in late 2024 its plans to sell its off-highway business as part of cost-reduction efforts the company was undertaking.
 This came after announcing earlier in 2024 the sale of its European hydraulics business.

 Allison already has a strong presence in the on- and off-highway equipment industry, but this acquisition will help to further enhance the solutions it can provide customers in sectors off-highway sectors like construction, agriculture and mining.
-Per the company's press release announcing the acquisition, its purchase of Dana's off-highway business aligns with strategies aimed at expanding its footprint in emerging markets and enhancing its core technologies.
+Per the company's initial press release announcing the acquisition, its purchase of Dana's off-highway business aligns with strategies aimed at expanding its footprint in emerging markets and enhancing its core technologies.

 Both companies offer a mix of traditional powertrain solutions, such as axles and driveshafts — which often utilize fluid power technology — and those for hybrid- and electric-powered vehicles.